nelsonjchen/gargantuan-takeout-rocket/README.md

 * You want to quickly transfer out at 6GB/s+, in parallel, outward.
 * You have a slow internet connection.
 * You don't have the space to temporaily store the data.
-* You are ok or want to spend less than 3 minutes every backup interval manually initiating the transloads.
+* You are ok with or want to spend less than 3 minutes every desired backup interval manually initiating the transloads with clicking.

 ## Initial Preparation

-👷 Guide under construction.

 This guide is a continual work in progress.
 PRs are very much welcome!

+If you need some help or questions or whatever, feel free to hit me up over [Twitter][twitter] or make an issue.

 ### Setup Azure